Types for tame p-adic groups: Assumption on the residue field characteristic

 \section{Assumption on the residue field characteristic}

-Recall that $k$ denotes a non-archimedean local field with residual characteristic $p$ and $G$ is a (connected) reductive group over $k$.
-Since Yu (\cite{Yu}) works in his construction of supercuspidal representations only with tori that split over a tame extension, we make the following assumption throughout the paper.
+Recall that $k$ denotes a non-archimedean local field with residual characteristic $p$ and $G$ is a connected reductive group over $k$.
+We assume that $G$ is not a torus.
+We know already all the smooth, irreducible, supercuspidal representations of a torus.
+They are simply the smooth characters of the torus.
+Moreover, Yu (\cite{Yu}) works in his construction of supercuspidal representations only with tori of $G$ that split over a tame extension.
+Hence we make the following assumption throughout the paper.

 \begin{Assumption} We assume that $G$ splits over a tamely ramified extension of $k$ and $p \nmid \abs{W}$, where $W$ denotes the Weyl group $W$ of $G(\ov k)$. \end{Assumption}

 By \cite{Fi-tame-tori} Assumption \ref{Assumption-p-W} implies that all tori of $G$ are tame.
 For absolutely simple groups other than some non-split inner forms of split groups of type $A_n, n \geq 2, D_l, l \geq 4$ prime, or $E_6$ this assumption is also necessary (and in the excluded cases only minor modifications on the assumption on $p$ are necessary), see \cite[Theorem~2.4 and Corollary~2.6]{Fi-tame-tori} for details.